Skip to main content

 Your ResMed machine stores therapy data on a standard SD card.
 You'll need to remove it briefly to import your data.

-AirSense 10: The SD card slot is on the back panel, near the bottom.
+AirCurve 10: The slot is on the back panel.
 Same push-to-eject mechanism.

 Don't worry about removing the card.
 Your machine continues recording to its internal memory while the SD card is out.
 Just remember to put it back when you're done so the next night's data gets saved to the card.
-For more detail on what your AirSense records, see ResMed AirSense 11 Data Explained.
+For a complete walkthrough of what files are on the card and how to handle it, see our CPAP SD card guide.
+For phone-based import, see How to Import CPAP Data on Your Phone.

 Step 2: Import Your Data